I II III IV

 Lonely Christian girl heard in chorus (9)

 “In chorus?
 In chorus,” she murmurs.
 She’s trancedly placing foot after foot in archetypal ambulation.
-The breeze is soft but intricate, weaving between gaps as big as the breadth between to boughs and as small as the light fornicate vellus hairs on Ottia’s knuckles.
+The breeze is soft but intricate, weaving between gaps as big as the breadth between to boughs and as small as the light fornicate vellus hairs on Laura’s knuckles.
 Jutte still haunts her like a wraith in vagabondage through the air.

-Approaching the house now, which was a primitive marital venture Ottia had dreamed of accomplishing with a man even before she had even understood the repercussions of living with a man your “equal” and the silent slipping from an icy basin into a cold, frore oubliette or before she knew the pleasure of Vitruvia’s model civilians or before she knew she wanted them to twist or bend her frame in very specific ways and screamed when confronted with a tad of any other give, there grows the sound of banging and wooden creaking and ladylike EEP!s with the OOF!s of machismo, and Ottia’s face, sandwiched softly between twain guiches swishswashswirling and gurugurugrowing along her whiskerplate as keratin flanks, stretches down into an emotional abyss and so her eyes reach down there as well and pull out a bucket of the deepest waters.
+Approaching the house now, which was a primitive marital venture Laura had dreamed of accomplishing with a man even before she had even understood the repercussions of living with a man your “equal” and the silent slipping from an icy basin into a cold, frore oubliette or before she knew the pleasure of Vitruvia’s model civilians or before she knew she wanted them to twist or bend her frame in very specific ways and screamed when confronted with a tad of any other give, there grows the sound of banging and wooden creaking and ladylike EEP!s with the OOF!s of machismo, and Laura’s face, sandwiched softly between twain guiches swishswashswirling and gurugurugrowing along her whiskerplate as keratin flanks, stretches down into an emotional abyss and so her eyes reach down there as well and pull out a bucket of the deepest waters.

 * * *